edgelesssys/constellation/docs/docs/reference/cli.md

 ```
   -h, --help            help for create
-      --update-config   automatically update the config file with the specific IAM information
+      --update-config   update the config file with the specific IAM information
   -y, --yes             create the IAM configuration without further confirmation
 ```